tizzir/COMP3040A2v2/index.md

 data science platforms and general-purpose systems,  with a focus on performance and reliability.*

-- **Designed a system** to automatically deploy and manage production-grade Galaxy data analysis instances, using Puppet and Ansible
+- Designed a system to automatically deploy and manage production-grade Galaxy data analysis instances, using Puppet and Ansible;
-- **Updated job-mapping functionality** in Galaxy to allow for an arbitrary number of user-defined priorities when assigning job destinations
+- Updated job-mapping functionality in Galaxy to allow for an arbitrary number of user-defined priorities when assigning job destinations;
-- **Wrote Puppet modules** to automatically install and configure all tools and resources required for mobile analysis workstations
+- Wrote Puppet modules to automatically install and configure all tools and resources required for mobile analysis workstations;
-- **Assisted new co-ops**  in learning their Linux-based development environments  and the systems in use
+- Assisted new co-ops  in learning their Linux-based development environments  and the systems in use

 ### **SOFWARE DEVELOPER**